BadgerBoy1002/quizicle/README.md

 # quizicle
-This is a really fun quiz program.
-Please feel free to fork and use!
+Quizicle is a fun program for quizing your friends.
+Development on this project started in the summer of 2015 and is now no longer contributed to.
+Please feel